Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Lauren Vallee 41:41

 So there’s nothing wrong with shuffling.
-And actually, if you’re using using reading just as a supplement to get some more cardiovascular training, some variety that it’s not a problem necessarily to shuffle.
+And actually, if you’re using running just as a supplement to get some more cardiovascular training, some variety – it’s not a problem necessarily to shuffle.
 Actually, a lot of triathletes, even top triathletes who are running off the bike, do something called an Ironman shuffle, their feet stay quite low.
 They’re not like track runners where their knees are driving straight forward really high, and they have this high heel recovery.
 And so the first thing I would say is, you may just need to work on short bouts of hard running, possibly uphill.

 Rob Pickels 42:18

-So when I was looking through clips for this episode, I had different themes I had funny, and this one, this one’s informative.
+So when I was looking through clips for this episode, I had different themes, I had funny, and this one, this one’s informative.
 I think this entire episode, this was Trevor, if you remember the recording with Dr. Kenefick, it was 221 on dehydration.
 This whole episode was about a giant knowledge bomb.
 And in this one, you know Dr. Kenefick is talking about how hydration or dehydration is going to affect performance.
 But for me, what was interesting was the entire cascade of things that are happening throughout this, I thought was really informative and people should know it.
-Well,

 Trevor Connor 42:50